Semimetal: Schematic

 The figure is schematic, showing only the lowest-energy conduction band and the highest-energy valence band in one dimension of momentum space (or k-space).
 In typical solids, k-space is three-dimensional, and there are an infinite number of bands.

 Unlike a regular metal, semimetals have charge carriers of both types (holes and electrons), so that one could also argue that they should be called 'double-metals' rather than semimetals.
 However, the charge carriers typically occur in much smaller numbers than in a real metal.
 In this respect they resemble degenerate semiconductors more closely.
 This explains why the electrical properties of semimetals are partway between those of metals and semiconductors.

 Physical properties

 As semimetals have fewer charge carriers than metals, they typically have lower electrical and thermal conductivities.
 They also have small effective masses for both holes and electrons because the overlap in energy is usually the result of the fact that both energy bands are broad.
 In addition they typically show high diamagnetic susceptibilities and high lattice dielectric constants.

 Classic semimetals

 The classic semimetallic elements are arsenic, antimony, bismuth, α-tin (gray tin) and graphite, an allotrope of carbon.
-The first two (As, Sb) are also considered metalloids but the terms semimetal and metalloid are not synonymous.
-Semimetals, in contrast to metalloids, can also be chemical compounds, such as mercury telluride (HgTe), and tin, bismuth, and graphite are typically not considered metalloids.
+The first two (As, Sb) are also considered to be metalloids, but the terms semimetal and metalloid are not synonymous.
+Semimetals, in contrast to metalloids, can also be chemical compounds, such as mercury telluride (HgTe), and tin, bismuth, and graphite are typically not considered as metalloids.

-Transient semimetal states have been reported at extreme conditions.
-It has been recently shown that some conductive polymers can behave as semimetals.